eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    timeout would have expired if it hadn't been cancelled by the driver.
-High-load environments might want to consider disabling this functionality. true 5.0.6 holdResultsOpenOverStatementClose Should the driver close result sets on Statement.close() as required by the JDBC specification? false 3.1.7 largeRowSizeThreshold What size result set row should the JDBC driver consider "large", and thus use a more memory-efficient way of representing the row internally?
+High-load environments might want to consider disabling this functionality. true 5.0.6 holdResultsOpenOverStatementClose Should the driver leave the result sets open on Statement.close() (enabling violates JDBC specification) false 3.1.7 largeRowSizeThreshold What size result set row should the JDBC driver consider "large", and thus use a more memory-efficient way of representing the row internally?
 2048 5.1.1